 FDA solicited nominations for bulk drug substances to include on the 503A bulks list and is consulting with the Pharmacy Compounding Advisory Committee for and the United States Pharmacopeia Convention for input as it evaluates them.
-FDA issued a proposed regulation in December 2016, List of Bulk Drug Substances that can be used to Compound Drug Products, in which it proposed to place six nominated substances on the list and not to place four other substances on the list, and identified the criteria it will use to evaluate substances for inclusion on the list.
+FDA issued a final regulation in February 2019, List of Bulk Drug Substances That Can Be Used To Compound Drug Products, in which it placed six nominated substances on the list and did not place four other substances on the list, and established the criteria it will use to evaluate substances for inclusion on the list.
+FDA also issued a proposed regulation in September 2019, Amendments to the List of Bulk Drug Substances That Can Be Used to Compound Drug Products, in which it proposed to place five nominated substances on the list and not to place 26 other substances on the list.
 After considering public comments, the agency will issue a final regulation.
 The agency also will continue to evaluate bulk drug substances that have been nominated with sufficient supporting information, and address those substances on a rolling basis through notice-and-comment rulemaking.

 Interim Policy on Compounding Drugs Using Bulk Drug Substances